 If you’ve decided law is the university course for you, then nice one; you’re over the first decision hurdle.
 You’ll be well aware that you’ll be expected to earn your place at your university of choice by meeting their specified law degree entry requirements.

 Law, particularly the LLB, is a popular choice for many prospective university students.
-There have been 130,640 UCAS applications for law courses in 2017 – that’s an increase of 4% compared to the previous year.
+There were 127,640 law applications via UCAS in the 2018-19 application session—that’s an increase of 4% compared to the previous year.

 Owing to this amount of competition and the challenging nature of the subject, universities are keen to attract the top students to their courses.
 This can only mean one thing: high entry requirements…